jjmrocha/liteDB/README.md

 for item in bucket.all():
     print(item)

-# Or just using the bucket name
+# Or just using the bucket object
 for item in bucket:
     print(item)
 ```